 It could be a warning sign of something serious.
 Call 911 if you also have:

 Caffeine: It's what doctors call a stimulant.
 It revs up your heartbeat.
 You may have more of it in your system than you think.
 You'll find caffeine not only in coffee and tea, but also in:

 - Some over-the-counter cold medications -- often the "non-drowsy" formulas

 Caffeine causes your brain to release adrenaline, and that speeds up your heart rate.
 Some people are more sensitive to it than others.
 But if you had a lot of caffeinated drinks in one day -- and you're also feeling tired and stressed out -- you could end up with heart palpitations and extra, early beats.

 Alcohol: Drinking raises your odds of having an irregular heartbeat.
 Heavy drinking, like a binge, can bring on an episode if you haven’t had one before.
 Wine and liquor are more likely to cause problems than beer.

 Hormones: Hormone changes that come with menstruation, pregnancy, and menopause can bring on heart palpitations.

 Take notes on what was going on before your palpitations began.
 Bring the notes with you to your doctor’s appointment.

-He may suggest you have an electrocardiogram (all called an ECG or EKG).
+He may suggest you have an electrocardiogram (also called an EKG).
 This test shows the electric activity in your heart and its rhythm.
 This information can help your doctor understand what might be going on.

 Having extra, early beats usually isn’t dangerous, but it can be frustrating.
 It affects some people's quality of life.
 But once you know what triggers it, you can take steps to treat it and feel better.